RTA 3-Year Trial

 For the 3 years up until early 2006 the RTA trialled school zone flashing lights at 43 schools across NSW.
 The results of the trial were published in April 2006 in a 110-page report that is available on the RTA's web site here.

-The report concluded (p. v and vi and p.65) that Type 1 lights reduced average traffic speeds by 50% more than Type 3 lights.
-So whilst the Type 3 lights look impressive, they are in fact less effective, yet the RTA has adopted them for its latest $46.5M rollout, ignoring the results of its own research.
+Following exhaustive statistical analysis the report concluded (p. v and vi and p.65) that Type 1 lights reduced average traffic speeds by 50% more than Type 3 lights.
+The report further concluded (p.67) that the speed reductions achieved by flashing lights reduced the risk of fatal crashes around schools by 11%.